Ada-Developers-Academy/core-unit-2/api-7-refactoring/refactor-validate-book.md

 #### Check for Tests

 We previously wrote tests for the routes `create_book`, `get_all_books`, and `get_one_book`, so we can feel good about their test coverage.
-We are missing tests for the routes `update_book` and `delete_book` though, so let's pause and think through nominal and edge cases for `update_book` `delete_book`.
+We are missing tests for the routes `update_book` and `delete_book` though, so let's pause and think through nominal and edge cases for `update_book` and `delete_book`.
 We want to list out what test cases are missing that we'll need to write so that we can catch any potential regressions that might get introduced during the refactoring process.

 <!-- prettier-ignore-start -->
 ### !challenge